UBC-MDS/programming-in-python-for-data-science/slides/module2_13.md

 Let’s explore the next scenario.
 Perhaps we recently read the cereal data’s documentation explaining that the `fat` column is being expressed as the number of grams of fat above 2.
-This means that the actual fat content of each cereal is actually an additional 2 grams.
+This means that the fat content of each cereal is actually an additional 2 grams.
 How can we rectify this?

 Notes: Script here